 The people who designed Disney World knew how frustrating it would be for visitors to wait for minutes in line for getting on a single ride.
 And considering the popularity of Disney, long lines were inevitable.
 So, they came up with an ingenious plan to create these short interactive Disney games to play in the parks.

 After learning about the 10 Disney world games I’ve listed here, I’m sure your next trip to Disney World will be a blast.
-Thanks for reading and best of luck on your trip to Disney World.
+Thanks for reading and best of luck while planning your next trip to Disney World.